Refurbishing Leyton Cricket Pavilion and the Tin Hut building

 • Entering a five-year agreement with McGuigan Gyms for the Boxing Gym in 2021

 Leyton Cricket Pavilion is a much-loved Grade II listed heritage asset.
-However, the building is in need of restoration, with Historic England recently including it on its Heritage At Risk Register.
+However, the building needs restoration, with Historic England recently including it on its Heritage At Risk Register.

 The Council has made initial investment in the building, undertaking urgent repairs during 2021.
-The Council has since been exploring opportunities to fund the Pavilion’s full restoration to its former glory by securing a long-term viable occupier to bring it back into active use, complementing the wider recreational use of the Sports Ground and supporting The Council’s 15-minute neighbourhood approach.
+The Council has since been exploring opportunities to fund the Pavilion’s full restoration to its former glory by securing a long-term viable occupier to bring it back into active use, complementing the wider recreational use of the Sports Ground.

 Why are you doing this?